-Students majoring in English study language, literature, and culture across the full range of media.
-From books and manuscripts to theater, film, TV, and digital media, English majors go everywhere English goes or is likely to go.
-At the same time, our students cultivate their reading and writing skills with care and assiduity.
+Students majoring in English explore language, literature, and culture across the globe and in a wide array of media.
+From books and manuscripts to theater, film, TV, and digital media, English majors go everywhere English goes in order to cultivate their critical and expressive skills.

 The English major consists of 13 courses, divided into a Core of 6 courses and the rest Electives.
-Along the way, majors must take the Junior Research Seminar (English 200) and four additional seminars; usually, some of these may be counted in the core.
-The major was designed to allow students flexibility and choice while insuring a comprehensive grounding literary history and interpretation.
+Along the way, majors must take the Junior Research Seminar (English 200) and 4 Advanced Seminars, some of which may be counted in the core.
+The major was designed to allow students flexibility and choice while insuring a comprehensive grounding in literary history and interpretation.

 Making Appointments, Getting Advice